 Ranulph has led numerous expeditions and was the first person ever to summit Everest and cross both polar ice caps in the same expedition.
 He is an inspiring speaker who delivers engaging and thought-provoking speeches on all aspects of his many expeditions.

 Ben has made many journeys, from swimming with crocodiles to conquering Mount Everest; from crossing Antarctica to rowing the Atlantic ocean and many more.
 He is an inspiring storyteller and adventurer.

-This is what our audience said about the evenings …
+This is what our audience said about the most recent lectures …

 Ranulph delivered unlikely adventure after unthinkable adventure!
 Here was a quite extraordinary man who captivated the audience with his very down-to-earth descriptions of what most would consider impossible or ‘mad’

 Great 10th Sir Ed Hilary Lecture at the RGS last night, great work being done.

 What an absolutely fabulous night we had!!
 Ben Fogle is such a wonderful storyteller/narrator and totally brought to life his own life story and his Everest climb in 2018.
 Well done Himalayan Trust UK!

 An incredible insight into the explorations of an amazingly determined man.
 Thank you Ranulph Fiennes for sharing your adventures.

 Thank you Ben Fogle for inspiring us all to climb our own Everest.
 Your talk was fascinating and it was moving to hear how you moved from failure at school to globetrotting adventures.

 What is incredible is that Ranulph Fiennes actually appears to the simple human eye as a man not obviously suited to the world of adventure.
 He is an inspiration.
 He has achieved so much because he really believes that he cannot fail.
 He recognises that compared to the desperate challenges some face in life, physical hardship is easy.